 As I mentioned, I usually don’t stay in front of my cart on the scene.
 I would leave my cart and check the lighting with my own eyes.
 Therefore the ScreenPort would be great for me, as I can work on the scene while watching on a portable monitor.

-Are there any notable stories that have happened with or to your setup while on set, and that you’d like to share with us?
+Are there any notable stories that have happened with or to your setup while on set which you’d like to share with us?

 There was a time when I had to control the live images from eight ARRI Amira cameras at the same time.
-In the beginning, I was thinking to do this by using eight LUT boxes.
+In the beginning, I was thinking of doing this by using eight LUT boxes.
 However, I felt like there must be a more fun way to do this, and a new idea crossed my mind.
 The idea was to use in-camera grading and control the looks with PocketControl.
-We didn’t have enough time for off-line editing, so we controlled the eight cameras remotely.
+We didn’t have enough time for offline editing, so we controlled the eight cameras remotely.
 The eight cameras recorded all the look metadata with the media.
-DaVinci then opened everything already graded, and that worked very well just with PocketControl.
+DaVinci then opened everything already graded, and that worked very well, just with PocketControl.
 This solution saved us a lot of time and costs.

 Many thanks to Takeshi for sharing these insights into his setup with us!

 Takeshi Yamaguchi, DIT and founder of GLADSAD Co.
 Ltd.